Lincoln Center

 Lincoln Center for the Performing Arts (also simply known as Lincoln Center) is a 16.3 acre complex of buildings in the Lincoln Square neighborhood on the Upper West Side of Manhattan.
-It has thirty indoor and outdoor facilities and is host to 5 million visitors annually.
-It houses internationally renowned performing arts organizations including the New York Philharmonic, the Metropolitan Opera, the New York City Ballet, the Chamber Music Society of Lincoln Center, and the Juilliard School.
+It has thirty indoor and outdoor facilities and is host to five million visitors annually.
+It houses performing arts organizations including the New York Philharmonic, the Metropolitan Opera, the New York City Ballet, the Chamber Music Society of Lincoln Center, and the Juilliard School.